sissyliberation/nlpclass-fall2013/site/assignments/a2classification.md

 Table 3.2 on page 59 of Mitchell’s book contains information for fourteen days; this data is encoded in the file classify/data/tennis/train.
 There is another related file called test in the same directory.
 As you might expect, you will learn model parameters using train and test the resulting model on the examples in test.

 Each row in the data files corresponds to a single classification instance.
-For example, here is the training set.
+For example, here is the training set:

-    classify/data/tennis/train

     Outlook=Sunny,Temperature=Hot,Humidity=High,Wind=Weak,No
     Outlook=Sunny,Temperature=Hot,Humidity=High,Wind=Strong,No
     Outlook=Overcast,Temperature=Hot,Humidity=High,Wind=Weak,Yes